Major General the Honourable Michael Jeffery AC, AO(Mil), CVO, MC(Retd)

 The Hon Peter Lindsay

-Andrew Phelan was appointed to a five year term as the Chief Executive & Principal Registrar of the High Court of Australia by the Governor-General of Australia on the recommendation of the Justices of the Court in July 2007.
-He was reappointed in July 2012 for a further term of five years.
+Andrew Phelan is a former Chief Executive & Principal Registrar of the High Court of Australia.
+He was appointed by the Governor-General of Australia on the recommendation of the Justices of the Court in July 2007.
+Prior to this he was Executive Director of the Australian Crime Commission.